emasterdep200/sisprodi-software/README.md

-# sisprodi-software
+# elhenium
-It is a software for managing health departments, built with the MVC and POO pattern.
+is a framework in process init, is create with php and MVC model.